Lawn Treatment Service Cost

 Fertiliser

 Fertiliser is essentially food for your lawn, encouraging it to grow strong and vibrant.
-Different fertilisers suit different issues and should be applied at different times of the year, and so it in important to read the labels carefully.
+Different fertilisers suit different issues and should be applied at different times of the year, so it is important to read the labels carefully.

 - If your grass is extremely dry, use fertiliser that is high in potassium, as this will improve tolerance to disease and drought.